miriambenjamin2007-design/Rewear/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:**  GitHub Copilot, ChatGPT

-**Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+Purpose:

+Generated boilerplate React components for product listing and upload forms Assisted in designing REST API endpoints for thrift listings and user authentication Helped structure MongoDB schemas (Users, Products, Orders) Suggested logic for personality-based styling quiz recommendations Optimized backend route structure and middleware setup Helped draft sustainability score calculation logic Documentation writing and README formatting

-**Key Prompts Used:**
+Key Prompts Used:

-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+“Create a REST API endpoint for thrift product upload using Node.js and Express” “Design a MongoDB schema for a second-hand clothing marketplace” “Create a personality-based quiz logic for styling recommendations” “How to implement JWT authentication in a MERN stack project” “Suggest a sustainability impact calculator for reused clothing” “Optimize this product filtering logic for better performance” “Create a clean architecture flow for a MERN thrift marketplace”

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** [Approximately 90%]

 **Human Contributions:**
 - Architecture design and planning